The present: South Dakota v. Wayfair

 In 2016, South Dakota enacted a new standard for sales tax nexus that used an economic rather than a physical requirement for businesses.
 Online home store Wayfair objected to the state’s new sales tax rules, and during the resulting court case, the South Dakota Sixth Judicial Court found in Wayfair’s favor.
 South Dakota appealed all the way up the ladder, and in January 2018, the U.S. Supreme Court agreed to hear the case.

 On June 21, 2018, the U.S. Supreme Court issued its decision in South Dakota v.
 Wayfair – in favor of South Dakota.
 The Wayfair decision found that “the physical presence rule of Quill is unsound and incorrect” as a determining factor and supported South Dakota’s new sales tax guidelines.
-Justice Kennedy wrote the majority opinion, commenting that:
+Justice Kennedy wrote the majority opinion

 “First, the physical presence rule is not a necessary interpretation of Complete Auto’s [an earlier sales tax case] nexus requirement… Second, Quill creates rather than resolves market distortions…\ Third, Quill imposes the sort of arbitrary, formalistic distinction that the Court’s modern Commerce Clause precedents disavow in favor of ‘a sensitive, case-by-case analysis of purposes and effects.’”

 Kennedy noted that South Dakota’s economic nexus requirement was reasonable even for small businesses because it “requires a merchant to collect the tax only if it does a considerable amount of business in the State; the law is not retroactive; and South Dakota is a party to the Streamlined Sales and Use Tax Agreement.”
 He felt that these factors make economic nexus a viable alternative despite the tangled web of sales tax jurisdictions in the U.S.